 The museum exhibition ends with a “Capuchins today” montage and a homage to friars that have been canonized for sainthood.
 You are then deposited at the entrance to the crypt.

-Note: No photographs can be taken inside the crypt and the images of here are digitized postcards bought on site.
+Note: No photographs can be taken inside the crypt.
 Get in touch with the author @ellenville8.